-The operation mode of the integrated standard media switch is defined with the VoIP mode parameter in the $Media\ resources\ (\mathbf{Q}\ =ym)$ view.
+The operation mode of the integrated standard media switch is defined with the VoIP mode parameter in the Media resources view.
 The configured mode is always valid for the entire node.

-Tab.
-18 Integrated Standard Media Switch modes of operation
+Table 17: Integrated Standard Media Switch modes of operation

 VoIP mode Explanation Licences No VoIP No VoIP channels can be configured.
 G.711 Although more voice channels are available per DSP in mode G.711 than in hybrid mode, the volume of voice data is greater and requires a greater bandwidth.
-Two VoIP channels per system can be used without a licence.
-One VoIP Channels for Standard Media Switch licence is required for each additional VoIP channel.
-G.711/G.729 The VoIP hybrid mode G.711/G.729 handles both G.711 and G.729 for coding voice data.
-One VoIP Channels for Standard Media Switch licence is required for each VoIP channel.
-Secure G.711 Same as G711 but with a more secure data transmission using the SRTP protocol.
-One VoIP Channels for Standard Media Switch licence is required for each VoIP channel.
-The Secure VoIP licence, valid right across the system, is also required.
-Secure G.711/G.729 Same as G.711/G.729 but with a more secure data transmission using the SRTP protocol.
-One VoIP Channels for Standard Media Switch licence is required for each VoIP channel.
-The Secure VoIP licence, valid right across the system, is also required.
+G.711/G.729 The VoIP hybrid mode G.711/ G.729 handles both G.711 and G.729 for coding voice data.
+Secure G.711 Same as G.711 but with a more secure data transmission using the SRTP protocol.
+The Secure VoIP licence, valid right across the system is required.

+VoIP mode Explanation Licences Secure G.711/G.729 Same as G.711/G.729 but with a more secure data transmission using the SRTP protocol.
+The Secure VoIP licence, valid right across the system is required.